-There is no question about it that brushing and flossing are the two best ways to keep your teeth in good condition and help to prevent tooth decay and cavity formation.
-But there are nooks and crannies in your teeth that even a brush and floss find it hard to clean, especially in the molars which are the back teeth that are used for chewing and breaking down food before swallowing.
-They are uneven and rough in places and are a favourite part of your mouth where food remains and damaging bacteria often hide and begin to form damaging and painful cavities.
+In order to prevent tooth decay and cavity formation, there is no question about it that brushing and flossing are vital for good teeth health.
+But there are nooks and crannies in your teeth that even a brush and floss find it hard to clean.
+Especially in the molars which are the back teeth that are used for chewing and breaking down food before swallowing.
+Molars are uneven and even rough in places.
+Making them a favourite part of your mouth where food remains and damaging bacteria often hide and begin to form damaging and painful cavities.

 Sealants are available to help fill the gap that a brush and floss can’t reach

 Because of the ongoing problem of tooth decay in molars, sealants have been developed to help prevent this happening.
 A sealant is a wafer-thin, protective coating which is made out of plastic or other types of dental materials.
 It sticks to the chewing surface of your molars and it has been found that it lowers the risk of tooth decay by almost 80 percent and especially in children.

 Bacteria that are notorious for causing the development of cavities thrive on food remains left in the mouth.
 This leftover food then produces acids that create holes in your teeth.
 After the sealant’s applied it keeps the food out thus preventing the bacteria and acid from attaching itself to your teeth.

 Both adults and children make good candidates for sealants and the sooner they are applied the better.
 The first molars start to emerge at about 6 years old, while the second develops at about 12 years old.
 Sealing molars early helps to prevent cavities from forming at an early age.

 How the sealants are applied